CAST (company)

-CAST is a technology corporation headquartered in New York City and in France, near Paris.
+CAST is a technology corporation headquartered in New York City and France, near Paris.
 It was founded in 1990 in Paris, France, by Vincent Delaroche.

-The firm markets products that generate software intelligence, with a technology based on semantic analysis of software source code and components.
-In addition to, CAST offers hosting and consulting services.
+The firm markets products that generate software intelligence with a technology based on semantic analysis of software source code and components.
+In addition, CAST offers hosting and consulting services.

-On May 18, 2022, the company and Bridgepoint Group announced entering into exclusive negotiations for the acquisition by Bridgepoint Development Capital funds of a majority stake in CAST to support the development of the Software intelligence market in the coming decade.
+On May 18, 2022, the company and Bridgepoint Group announced they were entering into exclusive negotiations for the acquisition by Bridgepoint Development Capital funds of a majority stake in CAST to support the development of the software intelligence market in the coming decade.

-On July 21, 2022, Bridgepoint Group acquired a majority stake, while Vincent Deleroche rolled over the majority of his shares and the management invested into the new holding, Financière Da Vinci alongside Bridgepoint Group and Vincent Delaroche.
+On July 21, 2022, Bridgepoint Group acquired a majority stake, while Vincent Deleroche rolled over the majority of his shares, and the management invested in the new holding, Financière Da Vinci, alongside Bridgepoint Group and Vincent Delaroche.
 Following the transaction, Vincent Delaroche and the executive team in place have continued to manage the company's activities as President of Financière Da Vinci and CEO of CAST.

 History

 CAST was founded in 1990 in Paris by Vincent Delaroche.
 In 1996, it shipped its first software product based on semantic analysis of code.
-CAST Application Intelligence Platform (CAST AIP), was first launched in 2004, initially introducing software quality measurement.
+The CAST Application Intelligence Platform (CAST AIP) was first launched in 2004, initially introducing software quality measurement.
 In 2012, the firm announced support for the Object Management Group (OMG) Automated Function Point (AFP) Standard, one way of measuring application development productivity.

-In 2017, CAST Highlight is launched as a SaaS product scanning portfolio of software to provide metrics on health, cloud migration capabilities, and Open-source license risks.
+In 2017, CAST Highlight launched a SaaS product scanning portfolio of software to provide metrics on health, cloud migration capabilities, and open-source license risks.

-Early 2019, CAST AIP is re-branded and becomes CAST Imaging, a product representing graphically the inner-working of software systems.
+In early 2019, CAST AIP is rebranded and becomes CAST Imaging, a product representing graphically the inner workings of software systems.

-The firm's leadership includes Bill Curtis, who developed the Capability Maturity Model at the Software Engineering Institute (SEI) in the early 1990s and then the Consortium for IT Software Quality (CISQ).
+The firm's leadership includes Bill Curtis, who developed the capability maturity model at the Software Engineering Institute (SEI) in the early 1990s and then at the Consortium for IT Software Quality (CISQ).

 CAST's head of product development, Olivier Bonsignour, co-wrote a book with Capers Jones.